 countries were worked using 100W.
 This is no small feat from the West

 It has many unique details, trials and tribulations.
 It also is by far

 the most rewarding project I've completed.
 Chances are very good that if

 you work W7RH and it is not a contest operation, the operator himself

 is at the keyboard of the computer screen as seen on these pages, with

 the comforts of home in Las Vegas.

-The author worked for three decades in the Amateur Radio industry in sales, service and customer support and is currently employed as a Systems Engineer for a government contractor.
+The author worked for over two decades in the Amateur Radio industry in sales, service and customer support.
+Retired as a Systems Engineer for a government contractor after 20 years in February 2017.
 In the following pages I will describe the basic installation, setup, network layout and control of the remote station.
 Links to specific manufacturers and vendors will be provided.